-You can get a cash offer in a few different ways: online home sale platforms, iBuyers, rental investors, house flippers, and individuals who pay cash on the open market may be options near you.
+Cash buyers generally fall into a few camps: high-tech iBuyers, rental investors, house flippers, and individuals who pay cash on the open market.
 Here are some of the most common sources of cash offers in 2022.

 iBuyer companies are the newest of the bunch, having only come into existence starting in the mid-2010s.